A Quick Guide to Using Instagram Ads and Other Features

-Advertising on Instagram can be a difficult thing — it’s an extremely saturated platform that is constantly changing in order to maintain an increasingly fickle userbase.
+Advertising on Instagram can be tricky — it’s a highly saturated platform constantly changing to maintain an increasingly fickle user base.

 However, if executed correctly, Instagram advertising can (and should) be a crucial part of your business’ revenue.

-With a lot of changes in the last year and even more to come in 2022, advertising on Instagram has more ways to get your product or service in front of a primed, interested audience than before, but with all the new features and the changing tastes of people (read: TikTok), it can be overwhelming to dive into the world of Instagram advertising.
+With recent updates to how Instagram works and more updates on the way, there are many opportunities to raise brand awareness with Instagram marketing and get your eCommerce business in front of a primed, custom audience.
+However, with all the new features and the changing tastes of people (read: TikTok), it can be overwhelming to dive into the world of Instagram ads.

 Not to worry!
-We’ve compiled some of the biggest changes to Instagram over the last year, and how to plan your marketing approach toward this crucial marketing channel.
+We’ve compiled some of the most significant changes to Instagram over the last few years and how to plan your digital marketing approach toward this crucial channel.

-In this article, we will cover the current state of Instagram, some big-picture strategic decisions that affect the app, all the important changes the team has made to the app recently and finally offer a bullet-point guide to get your ads up and running ASAP.
+This article will cover the current state of Instagram, some big-picture strategic decisions that affect the app, all the recent critical changes, and a bullet-point guide to getting your ads up and running ASAP.

 The New Rival: TikTok